anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 provided by referrals requires no additional processing or modification to use in the dereferencing of the referral.

+# Extension Specification Content

+The primary purpose of an RDAP extension specification is to aid in the implementation of RDAP clients.
+These specifications should consider the following content guidelines:

+1. Examples of RDAP JSON should be generously given, especially in areas of the specification which may be complex or difficult to describe with prose.
+2. Normative references, i.e. references to materials that are required for the interoperability of the extension, should be stable and non-changing.
+3. Extension specifications should strongly consider making the use of HTTPS with RDAP mandatory if appropriate.

 # IANA Considerations

 [@!RFC7480] defines the RDAP Extensions Registry.
 This document does not